Generic Name: ondansetron (on-DAN-se-tron)

-- Do not use Zofran if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use Zofran if it contains particles, is cloudy or discolored, or if the vial or syringe is cracked or damaged.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

 - It is important that Zofran be given as directed to prevent nausea and vomiting.
 If you forget to use a dose of Zofran, use it when you remember as directed by your doctor.
 If you are not sure what to do, contact your doctor or pharmacist.

 Ask your health care provider any questions you may have about how to use Zofran.

 - Tell your doctor or dentist that you take Zofran before you receive any medical or dental care, emergency care, or surgery.